 The Film-maker Godart said complex messages should be accompanied by clear images.

 I began freelance illustration in 1991 after graduating at Bristol Polytechnic.
-Since an MA at Kingston University in 1996 I have worked extensively for international newspapers and magazines, with regular contributions to publications such as The Economist, The Guardian, The Independent, Times Educational, The New York Times, Fortune, Le Monde, Libération, Courrier International, Der Freitag, etc. I also work for clients in Design, Advertising and Book publishing.
+Since an MA at Kingston University in 1996 I have worked extensively for international newspapers and magazines, with literally hundreds if not thousands of contributions to publications such as The Economist, The Guardian, The Independent, Times Educational, The New York Times, Fortune, Le Monde, Libération, Courrier International, Der Freitag, Cicero, and many more.
+I also work for clients in Design, Advertising and Book publishing.

 Much of my illustration is informed by and feeds back into my work with screen printed artists' books.

-I am happy to do talks and workshops for schools and universities.
-Please contact me regarding fees.
+Occasionally I give talks and workshops at schools and universities.
+Please contact me regarding fees and availability.

 Illustrator's fees are made up of two components: the make-fee and the license.
 If you would like to know more about this please get in touch.